-When is “good for mom” bad or toxic for you?
+When is “good for mom” bad for you?

 It may seem normal to you that you second guess your every decision and apologize constantly.
 You aren’t quite sure where you end, and your mother begins.
 You may be so used to living this way you aren’t even aware that life could feel any different.